JJ Grey & Mofro

 “The tops of the trees are even worse,” he laughs, “say closer to 70, maybe even 80 feet.
 I'm not phobic about heights, but I don't think anyone's crazy about getting up in a bucket and swinging all around.
 I wanted to fertilize this year but didn't get a chance.
 This February I will, about two tons—to feed the trees.”

-When he isn't touring with Mofro, Grey exerts his prodigious energies on the family land, a former chicken-farm run by his maternal grandmother.
+When he isn't touring, Grey exerts his prodigious energies on the family land, a former chicken-farm that was run by his maternal grandmother and grandfather.
 The farm boasts a recording studio, a warehouse that doubles as Grey's gym, an open-air barn, and of course those 50-odd pecan trees that occasionally require Grey to go airborne with his sprayer.

 For devoted listeners, there is something fitting, even affirmative in Grey's commitment to the land of his north Florida home.
 The farms and eddying swamps of his youth are as much a part of Grey's music as the Louisiana swamp-blues tradition, or the singer's collection of old Stax records.